zscaler/zscaler-sdk-python/README.md

 * Exceptions during request execution: Any requests.RequestException encountered during the request triggers a retry, except on the last attempt, where the exception is raised.

-## Building the SDK
+## Building the SDK<a id="building-the-sdk"></a>

 In most cases, you won't need to build the SDK from source.
 If you want to build it yourself, you'll need these prerequisites:

 - Clone the repo
 - Run `make build:dist` from the root of the project (assuming Python is installed)
-- Ensure tests run succesfully.
+- Ensure tests run succesfully by executing `make test-simple`
 - Install `tox` if not installed already using: `pip install tox`.
 - Run tests using `tox` in the root directory of the project.

+## Interface stability<a id="interface-stability"></a>

+Zscaler is actively working on stabilizing the Zscaler SDK for Python's interfaces.
+You are highly encouraged to pin the exact dependency version and read the [changelog](https://github.com/zscaler/zscaler-sdk-python/blob/master/CHANGELOG.md) where Zscaler documents the changes.
+Zscaler may have minor [documented](https://github.com/zscaler/zscaler-sdk-python/blob/master/CHANGELOG.md) backward-incompatible changes, such as renaming some type names to bring more consistency.

-## Contributing
+## Contributing<a id="contributing"></a>

 At this moment we are not accepting contributions, but we welcome suggestions on how to improve this SDK or feature requests, which can then be added in  future releases.